Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 Should You Take Methylene Blue With Food?

-Sleep hygiene illustration with bedtime routine items including pillow, alarm clock, sleep mask, and nighttime care products.
+Sleep hygiene illustration with bedtime routine items including a pillow, alarm clock, sleep mask, and nighttime care products.

 Methylene blue can be taken with or without food.
 However, many people prefer taking it with a meal, especially breakfast.